nginxinc/crossplane/README.md

 reason, the `--ignore` option was added.
 It can be used to keep certain sensitive directives out of the payload output entirely.

-For example, we always the equivalent of this flag in the [NGINX Amplify Agent](https://github.com/nginxinc/nginx-amplify-agent/) out of respect for our users'
+For example, we always use the equivalent of this flag in the [NGINX Amplify Agent](https://github.com/nginxinc/nginx-amplify-agent/) out of respect for our users'
     privacy: